Beer in Wales: History

 Welsh beer is noted as a distinct style as late as 1854, with a recipe made solely from pale malt and hops described in a recipe book of the time.

 Wales, along with the rest of Britain, came under the influence of the temperance movement, along with a burgeoning Welsh moral code based on Presbyterian and other Non-conformist beliefs in relation to alcohol.
-This rested against a background of places where there has historically been a lot of heavy industry such as coal mining in south Wales and the north east.
-This has given some people the impression that all Welsh beers have been very weak.
-However, as with beers all over Britain, alcohol percentages vary.
+This rested against a background of places where there has historically been abundant heavy industry such as coal mining in south Wales and the north east.

 Wrexham was one of the first places in the UK to brew lager.
 Homesick German immigrant brothers from Saxony started the process in 1882.
 Its demise came in 2000, when the site of Wrexham Lager was sold and subsequently demolished.

 Investment by the Welsh Development Agency has helped establish a large number of breweries in Wales in recent years.

 In the 1930s, Felinfoel Brewery was the first brewery in the UK to produce and sell beer in cans.

 The largest brewer and packager of beer in Wales by far is the Budweiser Brewing Group (BBG) Brewery in Magor.
 The brewery was built in 1979 by the Whitbread brewing group and is now operated by the Budweiser Brewing Group, part of AB-InBev the world's largest brewer.
 The brewery is one of the largest in the UK producing over 5 Million hectare litres every year.

 In 2012, CAMRA predicted that the number of microbreweries in Wales is set to carry on rising as the pub industry deals with continued closures.

 Tiny Rebel brewery won CAMRA's 2015 Supreme Champion Beer of Britain for its Cwtch Welsh Red Ale.